xiang1103/Papers-Read-Notes/Generative Models/Denoising Diffusion Probabilistic Models (DPPM).md

 - Sample a time step t and generate a noise
 - Choose a starting image $X_0$
 - Use denoising model to predict noise from $X_t$ to $X_0$
+### Loss function:
+- The loss function with KL divergence after derivation turns out to be the difference between noise predicted and noise sampled originally (MSE).
+That's why we can use it as loss function.
+### Sampling
+- Generate a noise and compute the mean at each step, deduct the noise
+- Reparameterize and repeat these steps from t to 1.
 ### Why better?
 - Two pass methods compared with just one pass in GAN
 - The Unet in diffusion process gets the entire timestep $t$ times to denoise and make adjustments